invaders-xx/filament-nested-list/README.md

 });
 ```

-This will automatically add the required columns for the tree structure to your table.
+This will automatically add the required columns for the nested list structure to your table.

 The above table structure contains three required fields: `parent_id`, `order`, `title`, and other fields do not have
 any requirements.